 Instead of bringing things you might not need, leave room in your carry-on for gifts and things you might want to buy.

 Bringing your computer on trips is a personal choice.
 When I travel I do bring my laptop, but only if I know I will use it.
-Ultimately it is one more thing that will weigh you down and have to worry about its safety.
+Ultimately, it is one more thing that will weigh you down and have to worry about its safety.

 Great tips!
 Highly recommend the Capitola watch.
 I’ve had it for 2 years…still going strong.